 Ford entered rehab in April 2014 after newspaper reports detailed three different nights in which the mayor was extremely intoxicated.

-Ford was diagnosed in September 2014 with pleomorphic liposarcoma, a rare and hard-to-treat cancer found in soft, fatty tissue of the body, after being admitted to a hospital with abdominal pain.
+As he sought a second term as mayor, Ford was diagnosed in September 2014 with pleomorphic liposarcoma, a rare and hard-to-treat cancer found in soft, fatty tissue of the body, after being admitted to a hospital with abdominal pain.

 Ford had been moved into palliative care after his recent cancer treatment was unsuccessful, CP24 television reported on Monday.
 The aggressive form of cancer reoccurred despite surgery and several rounds of chemotherapy.